Centropyge tibicen: Description

 Centropyge tibicen is mainly black in colour, the adults have an elongated vertical black blotch in the centre of the upper flanks.
 Smaller fish are mainly black with a white vertical bar which changes to a central blotch and becomes highly variable in form and extent.
 The dorsal and anal fins have a blue line just below their margin.
 Much of the pelvic and the front part of the anal fin are yellow.
 The caudal fin has a blue line which is positioned submarginally.
 The dorsal fin contains 14 spines and 15-16 soft rays while the anal fin has 3 spines and 16-17 soft rays.
 This species attains a maximum total length of 19 cm.

 Distribution

-Centropyge tibicen Is found in the Indo-Pacific region.
-It occurs from northwestern coast of Australia and Christmas Island east through the Indo-Australian Archipelago to Vanuatu and Tonga in the east.
-They extend as far north as southern Japan and Taiwan and to Lord Howe Island.
+Centropyge tibicen is found in the Indo-Pacific region.
+It occurs from the northwestern coast of Australia and Christmas Island through the Indo-Australian Archipelago to Vanuatu and Tonga in the east.
+Its range extends as far north as southern Japan and Taiwan and to Lord Howe Island.